braumiller/Games/stadtlandfluss/stadtlandfluss.md

 * Sprache
 * Adjektiv
 * Verb
-* Wort in einer Fremdsprachedjektiv
+* Wort in einer Fremdsprache
   * in einer spezifischen Fremdsprache
   * in irgendeiner Fremdsprache